Fesmofet/nodeExamples/h2/readMe.md

 ```sh
 docker start H2dbWithPostgres
 ```
-> Note: You need to create file for your db in /path/to/local/data_dir
+Also tou need to create file for your db in /path/to/local/data_dir

 ```sh
 touch /path/to/local/data_dir/mydatabase.mv.db